wernerjoss/hugo-fullcalendar/README.md

 Installing the Fullcalendar plugin can be done in one of two ways.
 1. Copy the layouts folder over (containing the shortcut)
-2. Copy the static folder (js & fc4)
+2. Copy the static folder (js & fc4 - from v1.3.0: only fc6)
 3. Copy your .ics File(s) to your Calendar Page Folder and adapt the Settings (see Configuration) accordingly
 4. Call the load shortcut in the Page where your Calendar should be shown (AND where your .ics calendar files are): {{< load-calendar >}}